Admissions at Baker wanted to make sure I was getting the most for my money.

 - Federal, State, and Baker College financial aid is available for those who qualify, to help make the investment in your future an affordable one.

-- Baker is regionally accredited, which assures you that credits earned are recognized and meet high standards of educational quality.
+- Baker is accredited by the Higher Learning Commision, which assures you that credits earned are recognized and meet high standards of educational quality.

 - Baker's HireQualified—a free recruiting service for employers—provides a distinct advantage in securing employment by putting employers in touch with you.